 In fact, I had always wanted to start my own blog, even before I cleared the Joint Entrance Examination (JEE).
 However, being a procrastinator, I kept on pushing the plans further.
 So, finally, during my summer internship in the junior year, I brought a domain with my stipend and started this blog to write my travel story.
 But as Robert Frost said, “Roads lead onto roads”, you are reading a post unrelated to travel.
 I save the story for another day.

 5. Learn A New Skill

 Investing in a skill with high demand can place you ahead of your contemporaries.
 You can pay a small amount from your stipend money to earn a certificate in Machine Learning on Coursera, pursue Data Analytics course on edX or pursue any course that can bolster your competence in an industrial skill.
 Some recruiters do value MOOCs during interviews.

-Although getting a summer internship is not a cake walk, getting a paid position is tough.
-However, spending the stipend wisely is an art and it requires financial knowledge which every student should acrue.
+Although getting a summer internship is not a cake walk, getting a paid internship position is tough.
+However, spending the internship stipend wisely is an art and it requires financial knowledge which every student should accrue.

 Do let me know in the comments on innovative ways to spend your internship money.
 I would add them to the blog post.